stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 13 - Planning.md

 ## Partial-order Planning

 **Partial-order planning** occurs when there are multiple goals and the plan for achieving one goal clobbers with another.

+## Detecting Conflicts

+How might a planner detect conflicts?

+For each precondition in the current plan:

+- If pre-condition for an operator in the current plan is clobbered by a state in another plan:
+  - Promote current plan's goal above the other plan's goal